mongodb/mongodb-atlas-cli/mongocli.md

 ## Usage

-To get a list of available commands, run `mongocli help` or check our [online documentation](https://docs.mongodb.com/mongocli/master/) for more details.
+To get a list of available commands, run `mongocli help` or check our [documentation](https://docs.mongodb.com/mongocli/master/) for more details.

 ### Configuring MongoCLI with Atlas
 To use `mongocli` with Atlas, open your terminal, run `mongocli auth login`, and follow the prompted steps.